15 Ridiculously Beautiful Places to Visit in the Philippines

 PRO TIP: Download these apps onto your phone for your trip to any country in Asia.
 They will make your life so much easier!

-- Grab: - Grab is the ride-sharing service that people use in Southeast Asia.
+• Grab: - Grab is the ride-sharing service that people use in Southeast Asia.
 It's a must-have for getting around Manila, Hanoi, Singapore etc. It's not so necessary on the smaller islands.

-- Klook - Klook is a tour-booking website used by lots of travelers in Asia.
+• Klook - Klook is a tour-booking website used by lots of travelers in Asia.
 You're more likely to book with an honest tour company through Klook than through anyone else.

-- WhatsApp: What's App is the best service to use for getting in touch with other travelers, tour guides, and businesses in the Philippines, Vietnam, Thailand, etc.
+• WhatsApp: What's App is the best service to use for getting in touch with other travelers, tour guides, and businesses in the Philippines, Vietnam, Thailand, etc.

-- Booking.com: I think Booking.com is the best website to use for booking accommodations in Asia.
+• Booking.com: I think Booking.com is the best website to use for booking accommodations in Asia.

-- MAPS.ME & Google Maps: I have both of these apps on my phone.
+• MAPS.ME & Google Maps: I have both of these apps on my phone.
 Sometimes MAPS.ME works better than Google Maps and vice versa.
 Make sure to download your maps to your phone before you start your adventure so you can view them offline.
 If you switch SIM cards, you might lose your downloaded maps.

 PRO TIP: When you arrive in the Philippines, you can buy a SIM card at the airport.
 There are 2 companies used throughout the Philippines: Globe and Smart.
 Each of them gives you 10 or 12 GB of memory for 30 days for 1,000 pesos (US$20).
 I used 2 GB in 30 days.

 If you have to "add load" (add minutes or data) for some reason, you can do it at a convenience store around the Philippines.
 Tell them you want to "add load".
-You need to give the clerk your phone # to complete the transaction (I usually store my SIM card # in my Contact,s List).
+You need to give the clerk your phone # to complete the transaction (I usually store my SIM card # in my Contact List).

 BUT that's not it.
 You then need to register your phone.
 If you have Globe, dial *143#.
 I usually have the store clerk or someone at my hostel or hotel help me complete the registration.
 If you don't register after every time you add data to your phone, the minutes and data disappear.

-12. Siquijor + Apo Island: Shamans and sea turtles
+12. Siquijor + Apo Island

-A small island located between Negros, Cebu, and Bohol islands, Siquijor (pronounced seekeehor) is a mysterious island famous for its shamans and sorcerers.
-Another unique feature of the island is its marine sanctuaries that are filled with healthy coral and teeming with fish.
+Another unique feature of the island is its marine sanctuaries which are filled with healthy coral and teeming with fish.
 Getting to these reefs is super easy.
 Just walk right off the beach and into the water.
-BUT don’t walk on the coral.
 You can also take a boat to Apo Island and snorkel or dive with giant and friendly sea turtles the size of a dining room table.

-The most popular place to visit in Siquijor is Cambugahay Falls—a waterfall with multiple levels of pools.
-Siquijor’s two best beaches are Paliton Beach and Tubod Beach.
+Its two best beaches are Paliton Beach and Tubod Beach.
 Because of Siquijior’s placid waters and healthy coral, it’s a great place to go snorkeling.
 You can also go cliff diving, hiking, and spelunking.

 You can read my comprehensive and detailed itinerary guide for Siquijor here.